dotnet/AspNetCore.Docs/aspnetcore/fundamentals/websockets.md

 A WebSocket request could come in on any URL, but this sample code only accepts requests for `/ws`.

-A similar approach can be taken in an controller method:
+A similar approach can be taken in a controller method:

 [!code-csharp[](websockets/samples/6.x/WebSocketsSample/Controllers/WebSocketController.cs?name=snippet)]